 The Best Time to Enroll in a Mutual of Omaha Medicare Supplement Plan in 2018

-Of course, you get a Guaranteed Election Period when you first enroll in Medicare Part A and B. For most people, this starts the month they turn 65 and opt into Medicare.
+For most people, this starts the month they turn 65 and opt for Medicare.
 It lasts for six months, but you will probably want to have your Medicare insurance in place as soon as you begin with Medicare.
 Some folks have credible insurance from a job, union, or the government, so they may delay this period until they lose that insurance.

-Of course, supplements are designed to cover seniors.
 You shouldn’t assume that they will discard your application just because of minor medical issues that are common to older folks.
-You can apply for a supplement at any time of the year, so you don’t have to wait for Open Enrollment like you do with Medicare Advantage.
+You can apply for a Medicare Supplement at any time of the year, so you don’t have to wait for Open Enrollment like you do with Medicare Advantage.
 Of course, you can’t have a supplement and Medicare Advantage at the same time.
 Mutual of Omaha’s application has been designed to let you know if you’ll be accepted by the instructions on the form, so you don’t need to waste time.

-Sample Rates for 2018 Mutual of Omaha Medicare Supplement Plans
+Sample Rates for Mutual of Omaha Medicare Supplement Plans for 2018

-By now, you’re probably interested in learning how much these Mutual of Omaha Medicare supplement plans cost.
 It’s impossible to post accurate and timely monthly prices for everybody who reads this article.
-At the same time, you can view some sample prices for a 65-year-old man who doesn’t use tobacco and lives in selected areas of the country.
-We pulled our prices for Texas, Illinois, Michigan, Pennsylvania, California, and Arizona, and they were valid at publication time.
+Here are a few sample rates for a 65-year-old man who doesn’t use tobacco and lives in selected areas of the country.

-These are the sample monthly Medigap plan prices:
+These are the sample monthly Medicare Supplement plan prices: